eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 sudo systemctl start ank-agent
 ```

-Now we have Ankaios up and running with a server and one agent.
-In order to run the databroker we need to create an Ankaios manifest:
+Now we have Ankaios up and running with a server and an agent.
+To run the databroker we need to create an Ankaios manifest:

 ```yaml title="databroker.yaml"
 workloads: